devzendo/digimorse/README.md

 Status
 ------
 Project started September 2020.
-Status: initial investigations, feasiblilty, thoughts.
+Status: initial investigations, feasiblilty, thoughts, working on demo/test facilities, reducing risk.

 What can it do at the moment?

 You can connect a straight Morse key to an Arduino running the digimorse-arduino-keyer, and key a message.
 This emits keying timing information via a compact binary protocol on a USB-Serial link.
 This is received and decoded by digimorse, and will generate a sidetone as you operate the key.
+There's also a loopback demo of the source encoder/ decoder.
 That's all for now.
 It's all text-mode running in a console, no GUI yet.
 You can query the audio devices, and set them in configuration.
 Configuration is stored in a TOML file that you have to hand-edit.
-Next: Design the source encoder.
+Next: Finish the source encoder loopback demo.

 In active development:
 * Building the keyer - straight key is done; paddles are out of scope for now.
 * Reading the keyer output via the USB Serial link, and determining duration of on-off key timing from the USB stream.
 Done.
 * Sidetone generation.
-Done; frequency not yet configurable.
+Done.
+* Source encoding and decoding.
+All keying-related encoding done; no metadata (callsign, locator, power) yet.
+* Currently working on getting an end-to-end loopback demo working with keying being encoded, pushed through a delay, then decoded and played back.
+No error detection or correction, or modulation/demodulation yet.
 * All development is in Rust, which is a new, difficult, but interesting language.
 It would be easier in C++, and quicker - but probably less provably correct, and portability would be painful.